We want to Present your Play.

 The Resource Centre for the Arts is now accepting submissions to present as part of a programming initiative funded by the Department of Canadian Heritage through the Canada Arts Presentation Fund (CAPF).

-- All submissions must be fully developed, previously mounted productions with a FULL CREATIVE TEAM (You have your own lighting designer and sound operators) and be stage ready for presentation at the LSPU Hall.
+- All submissions must be fully developed, previously mounted productions with a FULL CREATIVE TEAM (You have your designers and operators) and be stage ready for presentation at the LSPU Hall.

 - The productions will be selected by representatives from RCA Hall Operations and RCA Theatre Company’s Programming Committee.